djbob0/Data-Science-Minor/README.md

 ![udemycomplete](2.Learning_on_Machine_Learning/2.1.2_Udemy/Udemy_tensorflow2.0.PNG)

 For what it's worth, I was able to work through 67% of the course, which was enough to get a good understanding on what neural networks actually are and how they interprete the data we supply.
 By the time I was finished with the course, I was more familiar with machine learning in general.
-I learned a lot about Model in genral, objective functions, optimazation algorithms, Tensorflow, under- and overfitting, early stopping and of course preprocessing of the data in general.
+I learned a lot about the model in general, objective functions, optimazation algorithms, Tensorflow, under- and overfitting, early stopping and of course preprocessing of the data in general.
 - [Notes Udemy](2.Learning_on_Machine_Learning/2.1.2_Udemy/Notes_Udemy.pdf)
 ## 2.2 First Steps With our Data

 After I got to know our data through the experiments in Blender, where at this point I was only able to load in one file at a time, I decided to read some basic information from the data.
 Instead of only using one file at a time, I wanted to calculate the mean for one axes, the X-axes of the right thorax, for all of the files contained in one given folder.
 Eventhough the mean of a dataframe can easily be calculated with the df.mean() function, I found this exercise really helpful, because it helped me understand the datastructure and it's dimensions.
-Also it got me used to working with classes and functions without getting to complicated for the start.
+Also it got me used to working with classes and functions without getting to complicated for the beginning.

 ```python